Big Brother Little Brother

 Bear Grylls has a natural talent for communication and his speaking and TV shows has brought him worldwide acclaim.
 As a motivational speaker, he has addressed corporations all around the world on his experiences on Everest and how these can help us in our life and business environments.
 He is among the youngest and most successful speakers in the world.read more

 Khoa recently directed Better Man, and the upcoming Schapelle Corby telemovie.
-He was awarded the Young Australian of the Year in 2005 for his work with disadvantages communities, the first time a film-maker has been awarded the accolade.
+He was awarded the Young Australian of the Year in 2005 for his work with disadvantaged communities, the first time a film-maker has been awarded the accolade.
 In August 2013, Khoa was appointed to the board of the Australia Council, the most influential arts board in Australia.read more